agCleo/GT-handbook/README.md

 <br>[**5.
 Process and Support**](#process-and-support)

 ## Purpose of this document
-[GoTriple](https://www.gotriple.eu/) is a discovery service for the Social Sciences and Humanities community.
+[GoTriple](https://www.gotriple.eu/) is a discovery service for scientific outputs in the Social Sciences and Humanities area.
 It is one of the services of the European Research Infrastructure [OPERAS](https://www.operas-eu.org/).
 The GoTriple platform allows to search through publications, datasets, researchers' profiles, and research projects.
 Publications and datasets metadata are collected from both content aggregators and content providers (see [Glossary](#glossary)).

 This handbook is addressed to the **GoTriple content providers**.